Metalworking: Riveting

 Riveting is one of the most ancient metalwork joining processes.
 Its use declined markedly during the second half of the 20th century, but it still retains important uses in industry and construction, and in artisan crafts such as jewellery, medieval armouring and metal couture in the early 21st century.
 The earlier use of rivets is being superseded by improvements in welding and component fabrication techniques.

 A rivet is essentially a two-headed and unthreaded bolt which holds two other pieces of metal together.
 Holes are drilled or punched through the two pieces of metal to be joined.
-The holes being aligned, a rivet is passed through the holes and permanent heads are formed onto the ends of the rivet utilizing hammers and forming dies (by either cold working or hotworking).
+The holes being aligned, a rivet is passed through the holes and permanent heads are formed onto the ends of the rivet utilizing hammers and forming dies (by either cold working or hot working).

 Rivets are commonly purchased with one head already formed.

 When it is necessary to remove rivets, one of the rivet's heads is sheared off with a cold chisel.
 The rivet is then driven out with a hammer and punch.

 Mechanical fixings

 This includes screws, as well as bolts.
 This is often used as it requires relatively little specialist equipment, and are therefore often used in flat-pack furniture.
 It can also be used when a metal is joined to another material (such as wood) or a particular metal does not weld well (such as aluminum).
 This can be done to directly join metals, or with an intermediate material such as nylon.
 While often weaker than other methods such as welding or brazing, the metal can easily be removed and therefore reused or recycled.
-It can also be done in conjunction with an epoxy or glue, reverting it's ecological benefits.
+It can also be done in conjunction with an epoxy or glue, reverting its ecological benefits.